A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Model and methodology

 The model with mass concentrations $c = 0\%$ is the reference model, that is, 100\% of the dry part is ammonium sulfate.
 A simulation with, \textit{e.g.}, $c = 20\%$ stands for 20\% of SDS and 80\% of ammonium sulfate.
 In Ref.\ \cite{facchini1999cloud}, the concentration of surfactant in the atmospheric CCN is about 5\%.
 However, the proportions of particular types of aerosols over the globe may vary \cite{facchini1999cloud, facchini2000surface, jimenez2009evolution, prisle2010surfactants, ovadnevaite2017surface}.

+Overall the extent of accuracy of some of the model assumptions for cloud droplets made above are subject to current discussion in the field, but the scheme used constitutes a baseline from which surfactant concentration effects can be incorporated into a previously surfactant-free model.
 We have used the relative surfactant concentration, $c$, in the atmospheric water (or a single droplet), as the wet radius of the droplet evolves.
 In this case, surfactant concentration in droplet's water also evolves and does not remain constant during the simulation \cite{facchini1999cloud}.
 For example, during a droplet growth, the amount of surfactant may initially exceed the critical aggregation concentration (CAC), and then, due to the accumulation of water by the droplet, the concentration may decrease below the CAC level, with the actual amount of surfactant in the droplet remaining the same.
 However, the amount of salt and surfactant can change due to droplet collisions.

 Equation~(\ref{koehler}) is used to calculate the saturation ratio by using $\sigma$ as obtained from Eq.~(\ref{sigma}).
 In our study, $\sigma$ was iteratively computed by using Steffensen's method \cite{dahlquist2003numerical} and Eqs.\ (\ref{delta})--(\ref{total}).
 We used wet, $r$, and dry, $r_d$, radii of super-droplets calculated by the UWLCM library.
 In this way, the effect of the surface tension, as a result of surfactant's presence in the droplets, is taken into account in the numerical model.
 In turn, surface tension shall affect the supersaturation curve, which eventually impacts the droplet formation and evolution, as will be further elaborated below.